csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverable-1/planning.md

  * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.
+ * The project is to develop an Android App to simulate the Engineers Without Boarders workshop on water filter building practice.
+ * Many people in this world do not have access to clean water, the workshop is aimed at improving peoples' awareness on difficulties accessing clean water in different countries, and the target users are mostly high school students and teachers.
+ * The onsite workshop generally have small capacity, there are no enough public locations to hold the workshop, and it is difficult to get all equipments needed in some countries
+ * The app is an replacement to the onsite workshop as people can download the app and start the workshop, more people are involved.

 #### Q2: Who are your target users?